 GCS students also may earn credit for participating in Graduate Consortium of Women's Studies seminars — interdisciplinary feminist theory courses that are team-taught by faculty from Simmons, MIT, Harvard, and several other Boston-area institutions.

 The 32-credit GCS program leads to a Master of Arts in Gender/Cultural Studies.
-Although the program may be completed in one academic year, including summer study, most students choose to complete the program over three or four semesters, in order to explore their interests more thoroughly.
+Students are able to complete the GCS program in four semesters of study.
 Part-time students may take up to five years to complete the degree.